flipsurf/BikeBeacon/readme.md

 * You never have to care about all that again, the access token will refresh automatically

 ## Usage
 run `createBeaconMap.py` and you will get your `BikeBeaconMap.html`
-> If you have lots of rides, you probably will get a rate limit from strava and due to that an error from script.
-CUrrently there is no handling for that implemented, as I started with a few activities and now have my data stored local and just fetch some new activities.
+> ⚠️ If you have lots of rides, you probably will get a rate limit from strava and due to that an error from script.
+Currently there is no handling for that implemented, as I started with a few activities and now have my data stored local and just fetch new activities.
 But, you may store data step by step while debugging.
 Sorry for that inconvenience.

-#### local data files
+### Local data files generated
 BikeBeaconRidesData.pickle
 BikeBeaconEffortsData.pickle